enso-org/enso/docs/parser/lexer.md

 It contains the following constructs:

+- `Referent`: Referrent identifiers.
-- `Var`: Variable identifiers.
+- `Variable`: Variable identifiers.
-- `Ref`: Referrent identifiers.
+- `External`: External identifiers.
+- `Blank`: The blank name `_`.
-- `Opr`: Operator identifiers.
+- `Operator`: Operator identifiers.
+- `Modifier`: Modifier operators.
 - `Number`: Numbers.
+- `DanglingBase`: An explicit base without an associated number.
 - `Text`: Text.
-- `Invalid`: Invalid constructs that cannot be lexed.
+- `Line`: A line in a block that contains tokens.
+- `BlankLine`: A line in a block that contains only whitespace.
 - `Block`: Syntactic blocks in the language.
+- `InvalidSuffix`: Invalid constructs that cannot be lexed.
+- `Unrecognized`: Tokens that the lexer doesn't recognise in a given state.

 The distinction is made here between the various kinds of identifiers in order to keep lexing fast, but also in order to allow macros to switch on the kinds of